srid/emanote.obelisk/doc/Features.md

   - emanote will create a "living view" of it.
 - Fully dynamic website ("living view")
   - Realtime updates: view updates as you modify your `.md` files
+    - This feature can be disabled in `config/backend/readOnly`
   - `IN-ROADMAP` Folgezettel-based search & navigation
 - Link to notes that need not exist
   - Linking as `[[Foo]]` for example, will treat "Foo" as a legitimate note even if "Foo.md" does not exist on disk.
 This enables "tagging" a note with some folgezettel parent (eg. `#[[Review]]`) without being forced to create an empty Markdown file ("Review.md") on disk.